Nancy Pelosi Says Attorney General William Barr Committed A Crime By Lying To Congress

 “What is deadly serious about it is the attorney general of the United States of America was not telling the truth to the Congress of the United States.
 That’s a crime,” she said.
 “He lied to Congress.
 And if anybody else did that, it would be considered a crime.
 Nobody is above the law.
 Not the President of the United States and not the attorney general.”

 Just minutes prior during a closed-door meeting with House members, Pelosi made similar comments to her colleagues.
-While speaking with Florida Representative Charlie Crist, Pelosi pointed out that the A.G. had lied when he answered the Democrats’ questions during a hearing last month.
-Barr said that he didn’t know about any objections Special Counsel Robert Mueller’s team might have had to his characterization of the report.
+While speaking with Florida Representative Charlie Crist, Pelosi pointed out that the attorney general had lied when he answered the Democrats’ questions during a hearing last month.
+Barr said that he didn’t know about any objections special counsel Robert Mueller’s team might have had to his characterization of the report.

 It was later revealed that Mueller had in fact written a letter to Barr expressing concern about the way Barr summarized his findings, according to Politico.